 This is a complicated question because each individual is unique.
 In general, it is recommended that people stay on medications for at least 9-12 months after symptoms have resolved.
 Some patients need to stay on medications longer.
 This is an important conversation to have with your provider and another reason why ongoing medication management is necessary to determine whether or not medication is indicated.
 The good news is that for many types of disorders, such as depression, PTSD, OCD, and anxiety conditions, therapy can eliminate the need for mediciton.

 Yes.
 Primary care providers do prescribe psychotropic medications.
 However, many primary care providers recommend that a specialist manage this type of medication.
-Psychiatrists have specific expertise in the diagnosis and treatment of mental disorders.
+Psychiatric providers have specific expertise in the diagnosis and treatment of mental disorders.
 Psychotropics are a complex group of medications with many nuances that take prescribing beyond a science into an art.
 Just like someone with heart problems sees a cardiologist or someone with diabetes sees an endocrinologist, someone with a psychiatric disorder should see a psychiatric specialist.